 The American West was the subject of action, adventure, lawlessness, dime novels and daydreams of eastern citizens hungry for a wild and wooly lifestyle.
-Davey Crockett, Daniel Boon, Wild Bill, Billy the Kid, Jesse James, Wyatt Earp, Doc Holiday and other characters lit up the pages of story after story and in later years fanned the flame of the Colt 1873 Peacemaker, a gun largely hailed by enamored masses as the gun that won the west.
+Davy Crockett, Daniel Boone, Wild Bill, Billy the Kid, Jesse James, Wyatt Earp, Doc Holliday and other characters lit up the pages of story after story.
+In later years they fanned the flame of the Colt 1873 Peacemaker, a gun largely hailed by enamored masses as the gun that won the west.

 A Brief Airgun History

 To gain understanding of the air rifle in American history, a glimpse of the technology’s world history is invaluable.
 Airgun is defined as “a gun from which a projectile is propelled by compressed air.”
-Some semblance of airgun technology has captivated people for over 2,000 years.
-Ctesibius, an ancient inventor in Alexandria, Egypt, developed an arrow propelling airgun in 120 BC, as described by the Roman author and military expert, Vitruvius.
+Some semblance of airgun technology has captivated people for more than 2,000 years.
+Ctesibius, an ancient inventor in Alexandria, Egypt, developed an arrow-propelling airgun in 120 B.C., as described by the Roman author and military expert, Vitruvius.

-Various versions and technology slowly emerged between the mid-17th century and dawn of the 19th century, most notably a single-shot air rifle developed by Isaiah Luken, closely followed by the primary subject of this topic, the 1779 repeating pneumatic gun, developed by Bartholomaus Girandoni; a rifle believed to have been used by the Austrians against Napoleon’s forces.
+Various versions and technology slowly emerged between the mid-17th century and dawn of the 19th century, most notably a single-shot air rifle developed by Isaiah Luken.
+Closely following is the primary subject of this topic, the 1779 repeating pneumatic gun, developed by Bartholomaus Girandoni; a rifle believed to have been used by the Austrians against Napoleon’s forces.

 The Real Gun That Won The West

-Much to the chagrin of Colt and Winchester fans, pneumatic big bore, repeating-fire air rifles, as we essentially know and use their technology today, showed up 70 years or more before either, and one in particular had the dubious honor of being the chief tool employed to chart the northwest throughout Captain Meriwether Lewis’ and William Clark’s famed expedition.
+Much to the chagrin of Colt and Winchester fans, pneumatic big bore, repeating-fire air rifles, as we essentially know and use their technology today, showed up 70 years or more before either.
+One in particular had the dubious honor of being the chief tool employed to chart the northwest throughout Captain Meriwether Lewis’ and William Clark’s famed expedition.

-Meriwether Lewis chronicled the three-year expedition in 13 volumes that comprise what is known today as the Journals of the Lewis and Clark Expedition.
-Found within the pages of Lewis’ 13 volumes, are 39 references to his air rifle.
-While historians originally believed his airgun was built by Isaiah Lukens, evidence was discovered and is supported by Lewis’ first airgun journal entry made on August 30, 1803, supporting that it was, in fact, the 1779 model Girandoni repeater.
+Lewis chronicled the three-year expedition in 13 volumes that comprise what is known today as the Journals of the Lewis and Clark Expedition.
+Found within the pages of his 13 volumes are 39 references to his air rifle.
+While historians originally believed his airgun was built by Isaiah Lukens, evidence was discovered and is supported by Lewis’ first airgun journal entry made on Aug.
+30, 1803, supporting that it was, in fact, the 1779 model Girandoni repeater.

 “Left Pittsburgh this day at 11 ock with a party of 11 hands 7 of which are soldiers, a pilot and three young men on trial they having proposed to go with me throughout the voyage.
 Arrived at Bruno’s Island 3 miles below halted a few minutes.
 Went on shore and being invited on by some of the gentlemen present to try my airgun which I had purchased brought it on shore charged it and fired myself seven times fifty five yards with pretty good success.”